Introduction

 Clothing Weights

-The weight of clothing can fluctuate based on fabric type and design.
-Here are typical weights for various items:
+The weight of clothing can change based on the fabric and design.
+Here are typical weights for different items:

 - T-shirt: 5-7 ounces